^

 • acute respiratory viral infection;

-• violation of breathing through the nose.
+• difficulty breathing through the nose.

-Reviews after removal of tartar with ultrasound
+Reviews after removing tartar using ultrasound

 You are reporting a typo in the following text: